fig2code/fig2code/README.md

 - examine  `myScript.R` file for dependencies and select the most appropriate base Docker container.
 - run `myScript.R` inside Docker, isolate the code files that are necessary to run the figure and capture the outputs.
 - create an HTML version of the script output, e.g. If the script outputs `myFigure.png`, it will create `myFigure.html`.
-Meta information needed to re-run the figure, such as the Dockerfile, code and (smaller) data is recorded in hidden HTML tags.
+Meta information needed to re-run the figure, such as the Dockerfile, code and (small) data is recorded in hidden HTML tags.
 This meta information is designed to enlarge the file only minimally.
 Large files are recorded by their SHA256 value.

 When opened in a browser the fig2code output HTML looks like a figure, but contains the full information need to re-run the code on any computer.

+For most users, this is the only command that you will need to know.

+### Advanced usage

+Runnable figures come with a lot of useful information you can use to understand figures and manage pipelines.

-#### 2. Listing the content of a runnable figure
+#### 1. Listing the content of a runnable figure

 List the meta data store in the runnable figure: